cwimpy/certify/README.md

 `certify` produces formal landscape PDF certificates with configurable color themes, optional logos, decorative borders, laurels, and corner ornaments.
-The package is built on `grid` only — no LaTeX or Quarto installation is required.
+The package is built on `grid` only, and no LaTeX or Quarto installation is required.

 ![](man/figures/README-preview.png)